LASzip/LASzip/docs/source/index.rst

 BSD-licensed `libLAS`_ and the LGPL-licensed `LASlib`_ can take advantage of LASzip to read and write compressed data.

+LASzip is completely lossless.
+It compresses bulky LAS files into compact LAZ files that are only 10-20 percent of the original size, accurately preserving every single bit.
+For example, compressing and decompressing the LAS file lidar.las with `laszip.exe`_ as shown below results in lidar_copy.las that is bit-identical to lidar.las.
+However, the small size of lidar.laz makes it much easier to store, copy, transmit, or archive large amounts of LIDAR.

+* laszip lidar.las lidar.laz
+* laszip lidar.laz lidar_copy.las

 LASzip compression can be many times smaller and many times faster than `bz2`_, `gzip`_, and `rar`_ because it takes advantage of knowing what the different bytes in a LAS file represent.
 For example, the ``x`` and ``y``